Estimated reading time: 6 minutes

 Church leaders and employees should take measures to proactively communicate any information that would benefit others and improve the church or work experience.

 Food for thought: Do you hoard information that should be shared with others because it makes you feel important?

 Church employees will comply with all policies as set forth by the ministry.

 Food for thought: Do all employees comply with all church policies?

 This code is a basic guide for how the church will conduct its business.
-Employees are expected to use wisdom, good judgement and common sense when dealing with others and making decisions.
+Employees are expected to use wisdom, good judgment, and common sense when dealing with others and making decisions.

 Setting desired behavior expectations, and holding employees accountable, is the first step in creating a church culture that fosters high standards of ethical conduct.

-The reputation of an organization is built on the consistency of ethical behaviors demonstrated by its leaders and employees.
-For a church, this reputation is what attracts and retains members, volunteers and employees.
+An organization’s reputation is built on the consistency of ethical behaviors demonstrated by its leaders and employees.
+For a church, this reputation is what attracts and retains members, volunteers, and employees.